 The decarbonisation process requires a large number of measures.
-The most vital points are the phase-out of fossil fuels, mainly coal, oil and gas.
+The most vital points are the phaseout of fossil fuels, mainly coal, oil and gas.
 However, phasing them all out is not possible immediately.
 According to the merit order of ENTSO's Ten Year Network Development Plan, gas is over coal, since the CO2 emission of coal burning is circa twofold of that of gas.

 In this study, we examine other well written researches.
 One of them states that while strong electrification can be done, it requires expensive infrastructure investments.
 As for this investments the majority of this grants would be paid by governments and TSO-s, it's quite possible that these costs would be paid by the price-sensitive residential sector at the end.
 This means that the already existing gas infrastructure will play a significant role in the decarbonisation process, reducing the costs of the actors with avoiding the necessity of full electrification.
-Meanwhile other research focuses on two pathways; one is full electric scenario, there are certain risks.
-As an example, the allelectric scenario in the transport sector is not possible in the near future due to the characteristics of freight vehicles.
+Meanwhile other research focuses on two pathways; one is full electrification and the other one is the use of hydrogen as the main energy carrier.
+First, in the all-electric scenario, there are certain risks.
+As an example, the all-electric scenario in the transport sector is not possible in the near future due to the characteristics of freight vehicles.
 The other risk of this scenario is the lack of flexibility since nuclear reactors could not be turned off for days, or turned on occasionally.
 In the second scenario (where hydrogen is used as the main energy source), the power plants are quite flexible due to the use of hydrogen.